Minimax and adaptive estimation of general linear functionals under sparsity: Extensions

-The estimation problem with an unknown noise level has been widely studied in the literature; see, for example, \cite{collier2017minimax,collier2018optimal,comminges2021adaptive,carpentier2022estimation}.
-A common approach is to first construct an estimator of $\sigma$ and then substitute it into the original procedure in place of the true noise level.
+The estimation problem with an unknown noise variance has been widely studied in the literature; see, for example, \cite{collier2017minimax,collier2018optimal,comminges2021adaptive,carpentier2022estimation}.
+A common approach is to first construct an estimator of $\sigma^2$ and then substitute it into the original procedure in place of the true noise variance.
 For example, \cite{comminges2021adaptive} proposed a median-of-means estimator: